Plavit/cs50ai/README.md

 - Arc Consistency

 #### Project 3: Crossword
+This project implements an AI generating crosswords given a template and a dictionary of words.

 [Full Assignment on Harvard's website](https://cs50.harvard.edu/ai/2020/projects/3/crossword)

+_[Here](https://youtu.be/mmq0uluReYc) is a video presentation of my submission._

 ### Week 4 - Learning
 This module begins the chapters on machine learning, ie. designing AI which can reach conclusions without direct human intervention.